-In RHEL 6, the service iptables provides all firewall functionalities; the GUI frontend is system-config-firewall.
+In RHEL 6, the service iptables provides all firewall functionalities.

 In RHEL 7, the firewall is managed by the firewalld daemon, which uses iptables as backend.
-It is possible, but discouraged, to use iptables directly by disabling firewalld and installing the package iptables-services, which provides systemd units for iptables.

-In RHEL 8, the firewall is managed by firewalld, with nftables (a replacement for iptables) as backend.
+It is possible, but discouraged, to use iptables directly by disabling firewalld and installing the package iptables-services; this provides systemd units for iptables, which is implemented in the kernel and therefore does not have a daemon process or a service.
+In RHEL 8 and 9, the firewall is managed by firewalld, with nftables as backend.

 In Ubuntu, firewall capabilities are provided by the ufw (Uncomplicated Firewall) service, with iptables as backend.